-The Dawson Independent School District Unlimited Tax School Building Bonds, Series 2018 (the "Bonds") are direct obligations of the Dawson Independent School District (the "District") and are payable from an annual ad valorem tax levied, without legal limit as to rate or amount, upon all taxable property within the District.
-The Bonds are being issued pursuant to the Constitution and general laws of the State of Texas (the "State"), particularly Sections 45.001 and 45.003(b)(1), Texas Education Code, as amended, an election held in the District on May 5, 2018 (the "Election"), and an order authorizing the issuance of the Bonds (the "Order") adopted by the Board of Trustees (the "Board") of the District on August 16, 2018.
+The Hawkins Independent School District Unlimited Tax School Building Bonds, Series 2018 (the "Bonds") are direct obligations of the Hawkins Independent School District (the "District") and are payable from an annual ad valorem tax levied, without legal limit as to rate or amount, upon all taxable property within the District.
+The Bonds are being issued pursuant to the Constitution and general laws of the State of Texas (the "State"), particularly Sections 45.001 and 45.003(b)(1), Texas Education Code, as amended, an election held in the District on May 5, 2018 (the "Election"), and an order authorizing the issuance of the Bonds (the "Order"), adopted by the Board of Trustees (the "Board") of the District on August 7, 2018.
 See "THE BONDS - Authority for Issuance" herein.

 Interest on the Bonds will accrue from their date of initial delivery (the "Delivery Date"), will be payable until stated maturity or prior redemption on February 15 and August 15 of each year, commencing February 15, 2019, and will be calculated on the basis of a 360-day year of twelve 30-day months.
 The Bonds will be issued as fully registered obligations in principal denominations of \$5,000, or integral multiples thereof within a stated maturity.
 The Bonds will be issued in book-entry form only and when issued will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York.
 DTC will act as securities depository (the "Securities Depository").
 Book-entry interests in the Bonds will be made available for purchase in the principal amount of \$5,000 or any integral multiple thereof.
 Purchasers of the Bonds ("Beneficial Owners") will not receive physical delivery of certificates representing their interest in the Bonds purchased.
-So long as DTC or its nominee is the registered owner of the Bonds, principal of and interest on the Bonds will be payable by the Paying Agent/Registrar, initially UMB Bank, N.A., Austin, Texas, to the Securities Depository, which will in turn remit such principal and interest to the Beneficial Owners of the Bonds.
+So long as DTC or its nominee is the registered owner of the Bonds, principal of and interest on the Bonds will be payable by the Paying Agent/Registrar, initially UMB Bank, N.A., Houston, Texas, to the Securities Depository, which will in turn remit such principal and interest to its participants, which will in turn remit such principal and interest to the Beneficial Owners of the Bonds.
 See "BOOK-ENTRY-ONLY SYSTEM" herein.

-Proceeds from the sale of the Bonds will be used (i) for the construction, acquisition, renovation, and equipment of school buildings in the District, and (ii) to pay the costs of issuance of the Bonds.
+Proceeds from the sale of the Bonds will be used (i) for the construction, acquisition, renovation and equipment of school buildings in the District, the purchase of new school buses, and the purchase of technology; and (ii) to pay the costs of issuance of the Bonds.
 See "PLAN OF FINANCING - Sources and Uses" herein.